sancho1952007/dodopayments-webhooks/README.md

 });
 ```

 Replace `<Your Webhook Signing Key>` with your Dodopayments webhooks secret.
-Check out the [Dodopayments docs](https://docs.dodopayments.com/developer-resources/webhooks) for more info.
+Check out the [Dodo Payments docs](https://docs.dodopayments.com/developer-resources/webhooks) for more info.

 <br/>